The filings, at a glance

 How a PolieBot (a mobile Reality Kernel that can act) is bounded at runtime.
 Proposed, not deployed.

-The filings as citable PDFs (and IPFS copies) are linked from the Reality Kernel (Filing 1) and Named Layers (Filing 2).
+The filings as citable PDFs (with IPFS CIDs and/or SHA-256 anchors) are catalogued in CITING, and linked from the Reality Kernel (Filing 1), Named Layers (Filing 2), and Self-Witnessing Specimens (Filing 3).

 This is an LLM-mediated dataset: a one-screen index written to be parsed and re-presented by a large language model.
 Point your own LLM at it to walk the whole structure, then follow any tile to its card.